-After the parade, a ho‘olaule‘a (Hawaiian music and art festival) will take place at Hulihe‘e Palace in Historic Kailua Village.
-The festival will feature food vendors, Hawaiian crafts, and a silent auction.
-Songbird Diana Aki will be performing live, along with hula performances and special guests.
+After the parade, a ho‘olaule‘a (Hawaiian music and art festival) will take place from 11:30 a.m. to 3 p.m. at Hulihe‘e Palace in Historic Kailua Village.
+(Craft and food vendors will also be open during the parade).
+The festival will feature food vendors, hula, cultural practitioners, Hawaiian crafts, Royal Court, live music, and a silent auction.

 King Kamehameha I, resided at his royal compound in Historic Kailua Village during the final years of his life.
 The reconstructed temple (heiau) near where he passed away overlooks Kailua Bay at the pier at the royal Kamakahonu compound, which is the first capital of the Hawaiian Kingdom.
 History comes alive throughout Historic Kailua Village, where one of only three royal palaces in the United States exist.

 Bring your camera for the most amazing photo opportunities of the year as the regal pa‘u princesses and queen travel by horseback wearing traditional Hawaiian equestrian attire featuring flowing fabric garments and gorgeous lei for horses and riders.
 Enjoy the many shops and restaurants of Historic Kailua Village.
 The village will be brimming with activity, as the annual outrigger canoe regatta will also be taking place during the day at the pier.